niksingh0908/Netflix-SQL-Data-Analysis/README.md

 # Netflix-SQL-Data-Analysis
 ![Netflix logo](https://raw.githubusercontent.com/niksingh0908/Netflix-SQL-Data-Analysis/refs/heads/main/logo.png)

-# Overview
+# 📌 Project Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project focuses on analyzing Netflix movies and TV shows using PostgreSQL.
+The analysis answers business-oriented questions related to content distribution, ratings, countries, genres, directors, actors, release trends, and content descriptions.
+The goal of this project is to demonstrate practical SQL and data analysis skills using a real-world dataset.

-## Objectives
+## 🎯 Project Objectives
 Analyze the distribution of content types (movies vs TV shows).
 Identify the most common ratings for movies and TV shows.
 List and analyze content based on release years, countries, and durations.
 Explore and categorize content based on specific criteria and keywords.

+# 🗂️ Dataset

+The dataset contains information about Netflix titles, including:
+Column	Description
+`show_id`	Unique ID of the Netflix title
+`type`	Movie or TV Show
+`title`	Title of the content
+`director`	Director of the content
+`casts`	Actors appearing in the content
+`country`	Country where the content was produced `date_added`	Date the content was added to Netflix `release_year`	Original release year
+`rating`	Content rating
+`duration`	Movie duration or number of TV show seasons `listed_in`	Genre/category of the content `description`	Description of the content
+---